joeykap123/tf2-netcode-analysis/ResearchDoc.md

 ## 4. What is Lag Compensation and Why is it Important?

+Lag compensation is "using a snapshot from a previous players position to balance latency issues".
+This is a common strategy implemented in many online games to ensure players are on equal ground.
+A server might "rewind" a player to a previous position to balance when the server received a message about interaction with the player.

 ---
 ## 5. What is Interpolation and Why is it Important?